 The most mundane form of fraud is tampering with invoices.
 If an invoice has been treated with correction fluid or if important information is missing, alarm bells should go off.
 The same goes for duplicate or photocopied invoices.
 Implementing an automated electronic invoicing solution is the easiest way to make these types of fraud things of the past.

 Other types of fraud can be harder to detect.
 Fraudsters know that auditors don’t have time to check every single invoice, which allows opportunities for successful manipulation of information.
-This is where automation can once again provide additional security.
 Automated procedures create an instant audit trail and make it easier to search for common indicators of fraud, such as invoices just below approval amounts, rounded-amount invoices, and vendors with P.O.
 Box addresses.
-No system is completely fraud-proof, but digital solutions do make it simpler to spot and prevent fraud.